How Can Mindfulness Impact Your Life?

 - Lie flat on your back with your legs and arms extended in a resting position.

-- Starting with your head, focus your attention deliberately on the physical sensations you experience at each part of your body.
+- Starting with your head and moving gradually towards your toes, focus your attention on the physical sensations you experience at each part of your body.

-- Take note of any emotions that you experience in association with each section of your body, but do not dwell on them.
+- Take note of any sensations that you experience in association with each section of your body, but do not dwell on them.

 Seek Help through Mindfulness In Online Therapy

-In-person therapy can be an excellent resource, but for those who have difficulty attending in-person meetings (due to scheduling issues or transportation concerns, among other factors), online therapy can be a reasonable alternative.
+In-person therapy can be an excellent resource, but for those who have difficulty attending in-person meetings, whether due to scheduling issues or transportation concerns, online therapy can be a reasonable alternative.
 Through online therapy, you can speak with licensed professionals from your home, and message your therapist at any time throughout the day to ask questions or voice concerns outside of regular sessions.